robolyst/osquant/content/papers/how-to-get-100-years-of-bond-prices/index.md

 markup: "mmark"
 authors:
     - Adrian Letchford
-draft: true
 tags:
     - finance
 ---

-Managing a macro portfolio of ETFs can be tricky because there isn't much price history.
-Without enough history, asking questions like "What happens when interest rates hit zero?" become hard to answer.
+Backtesting a macro portfolio of ETFs can be tricky because there often isn't much price history.
+Without enough history, you're unable to verify that your strategy would have made good decisions during tumultuous markets.
 Bond ETFs in particular are tricky as many of them are still relatively new.
-Take TLT as an example, it only started operating in the early 2000s.

 These bond ETFs buy and hold bonds.
 If you knew what they held, you could calculate their fair price by summing together the value of the bonds they hold.
 Some bond ETFs continuously hold one type of bond.
-For example, [iShares 20+ Year Treasury Bond ETF](https://www.ishares.com/us/products/239454/ishares-20-year-treasury-bond-etf) (TLT) holds US Treasury bonds with maturities greater than 20 years.
-We can use this information to model TLT's price as a function of bond yields without know exactly what TLT holds.
+For example, [iShares 20+ Year Treasury Bond ETF](https://www.ishares.com/us/products/239454/ishares-20-year-treasury-bond-etf) (TLT) holds U.S. Treasury bonds with maturities greater than 20 years.
+We can use this information to model TLT's price as a function of bond yields without knowing exactly what TLT holds.

+Because there is a long history of yield data, it is possible to create a long term history for TLT's performance.
+We're going to do this with three periods of time:
+* 2002 to the present will be TLT's prices
+* 1962 to 2002 will be estimated using daily yield quotes
+* 1925 to 1962 will be estimated using monthly yield quotes

 # Modelling bond ETF returns with yields